-.au Domain Administration Ltd (auDA) is the policy authority and industry self-regulatory body for the .au domain space.
+.au Domain Administration Ltd (auDA) is the administrator and self-regulatory policy body for the .au ccTLD.

 In December 2000, the Australian Government formally endorsed auDA as the appropriate body to administer the .au domain space.
 The Government holds reserve powers in relation to domain names under the Telecommunications Act 1997.